 Policy Overview: Lehigh’s travel policies take into account recommendations and guidelines from the Pennsylvania Department of Health (PA DOH) and Centers for Disease Control (CDC) and Prevention; in some cases, there may be additional Lehigh-specific requirements.
 Read below for specific travel requirements for students, faculty and staff.
 These are subject to change as conditions and guidance evolve, and any updates should be followed.
 Note that travel quarantine requirements may differ from medically required quarantine for those who were exposed to the virus.

 Student Travel: During the semester, students should not travel away from the Bethlehem area, except for emergency circumstances, as this will reduce the risk of infection and transmission of the coronavirus.
 This includes trips home to visit family and friends, and especially to other college campuses or for related social activities.
-For students who travel outside of Bethlehem during the semester, their return to campus will require a COVID-19 testing protocol.
-We also expect that all students will follow all current PA requirements as described by the Commonwealth regarding leaving and before returning to Pennsylvania.
+For students who travel outside of Bethlehem during the semester, their return to campus will require a Travel/Return to Campus Protocol.

 Students who have applied for fall study abroad are working directly with program providers, who are continuing to adjust their schedules based on local conditions.
 ITAC will continue to monitor conditions that will affect study abroad programs directed by our partner providers.